thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         * Drunken idiots (tipsy fun peeps totally fine)

-        * Budgie Smugglers and mankinis :-)    Well if you are the birthday boy and desperately want to wear one we might bend the rules for you just once...
+        * Mankinis :-)    Well if you are the birthday boy and desperately want to wear one we might bend the rules for you just once...
       title: Considerations
     - dropdownContent: Add some exciting watersports to your charter.
 Jetboating and Parasailing can be arranged and they can pick you up off the boat for a